|

 has chosen three or four songs likely to go on the album.
 The album

-will be influenced by T-Bone Burnett -produced albums such as the
+will be influenced by T-bone Burnett -produced albums such as the

 O Brother, Where Art Thou?
 Adele is scheduled to launch an 11 city